abhoi/2017-vrar/_posts/2017-8-31-WEEK1_ARVRcomp.md

    (a) **Limited Field of View**: One disadvantage would be the limited field of view I experienced when running the AR game.
 Maybe it was the demo itself, but the AR field of view felt limited and a bit detached from the real background.

    (b) **Restricted Portability**: The biggest disadvantage to HoloLens yet is the fact that you cannot use it out and about.
 You need it to be connected to a computer for it to run.
+## Applications

+Various applications of Microsoft HoloLens include **AR gaming, mixed reality experience, and even computer functions such as browsing, listening to music, and more.**.

 # 5. HTC Vive
 The HTC Vive and relevant information can be found at [vive.com/us/](https://www.vive.com/us/).